Pima County Public Library: Services

 The PCPL system offers a variety of services for both children and adults.
 For children, storytimes are offered at some library locations.
 Children can improve their reading skills through the Read to a Dog program.
 Assistance with homework is also available online, by phone, and at specific library locations.
 Additional children's activities include El Dia de los Ninos/El Dia de los Libros, and the summer reading program.

 PCPL also provides information on clubs, events, and opportunities available to teens.
 At PCPL, teens can serve as library advocates, participate on an advisory board, and volunteer.
 Teen programs include MegaMania (an annual fandom con), programming classes, gaming hangouts, and contests for art and poetry.
 101 Space at Joel D. Valdez Main Library also provides a safe place for teens to hang out, create, and try out new technologies like 3D printers and green screens.

 For adults, a wide range of services are available.
 Libraries host book clubs, computer classes, author visits, English classes, citizenship classes, and assistance looking and applying for jobs.

-PCPL provides a wide range of services for the community.
-Their events are posted on the calendar.
-Further information is also available on their website.
+PCPL provides a wide range of services and events for the community.
+Their featured events are posted on the website calendar.

 In 2012 PCPL became the first library in the nation to employ a public health nurse on site.
 A Public Health Nurse from the Pima County Health Department offers on-site expert medical help to assist library customers who turn to the library for help and safety and directs them to social services when appropriate.